brodjustice/semi_static/README.md

 	# rails new myapp -d postgresql

-With rails 3 your app will probably need a js runtime for the development environment, so uncomment that line in 'Gemfile':
+With rails 5 your app will need a js runtime for the development environment, so change your working directory to your Rails app and make sure this line is uncommented in your 'Gemfile':

-	gem 'therubyracer', :platforms => :ruby
+	gem 'mini_racer', platforms: :ruby

-Create the database
+Create the database if you have not already with:

-	# rake db:setup
+	# rake db:create

-Now add semi-static
+Now add semi-static.
 Edit the Gemfile to include the semi-static gem/engine:

-	gem 'semi_static', :git => 'https://github.com/brodjustice/semi_static.git'
+        gem 'semi_static', :git => 'https://github.com/brodjustice/semi_static.git', :branch => 'rails_v5'

-Run the bundler
+Run the bundler to install the semi-static Rails Engine:

 	# bundle install

 Run the semi-static install generator.
-SemiStatic needs some authentication and has so far only been tested with Devise.
-If this generator finds Devise or even a database table called 'users', then it will not try to set up autherntication.
+Semi-static needs some authentication and has so far only been tested with the Devise gem.
+If this generator finds Devise or even a database table called 'users', then it will not try to set up authentication.
 If it does not find authentication it will ask you if you want to set it up, and then take you through the process of setting up Devise with a single administrator account.

 	# rails g semi_static_install

-Start your app
+You are all done, start your app

 	# rails s

 = Browser support

-All modern browsers and IE >= 9 should be supported.
+All modern browsers and IE >= 10 should be supported.

 = Configuration